ETS-Android5/Hands-Act/README.md

 # Hands-Act
 It's an application for student activities in Arab Academy For Science And Technology that try to help student in AAST.
 Built with java android and using Firebase services.
+That was my Second application but didn't implement and design pattern yet

 Developed this app with an amazing features that can help students in AAST: